Spring's @MockBean is an anti-pattern

 A better alternative

-I’ve prepared a working project where you can see the following demonstrated.
+I’ve prepared a working project where you can see demonstrated both the problem and the solution.
+So how do we solve this?

 }